 Suppose you want to show your dogs in competitions or prefer the traditional terrier look with a trimmed topline and longer underbelly.
 In that case, your dog needs their coat hand stripping to preserve the wiriness of their coat.
 This is usually best done by a professional.
 Achieving the hairstyle of the Mini Schnauzer is more complex than the Westie because they have facial hair to shape.
 Owners of both dogs usually send their pups in for a pampering session every four to eight weeks.

 Owners who don’t need or want this level of grooming tend to give their dogs a puppy or teddy bear cut, which is much easier to maintain.
 They can usually do it themselves too.
 Both of their harsh and wiry coats need brushing at least three times a week to remove dead hair and prevent matting.
 A soft slicker brush and a metal comb are the best tools to keep in your toolkit for both of these guys.

 They are both hypoallergenic dog breeds that shed less compared to the average pup.
 Although being completely hypoallergenic is a myth, they are both easier on slight allergy sufferers.
 Bathing is usually required once every four to eight weeks for both pups too.
 And regular teeth cleaning is a must for them both as they have small, compact mouths, which lends them to periodontal disease.

 The average starting price for a puppy from a responsible breeder is around $1,000.
-This cost can reach several thousand for both breeds when looking for a top pedigree puppy.
-The only real difference in breeders is that there are likely to be more Westie breeders than Mini Schnauzer breeders, considering they are a more popular breed.
+This cost can reach several thousand for both breeds when looking for a top-pedigree puppy.

 Working with a responsible breeder is crucial if you want a better chance of securing a healthy puppy.
 Always research any breeder you choose to work with and be aware of the tactics used by irresponsible breeders and puppy mills.